For a condensed overview and quick-start guide to ordering scans, please see our online guide.

 - Physical condition of the item

 - Limited staff time and resources

 Users of the collections are also expected to abide by all copyright laws.
 Reproductions are provided for research use only and may not be transferred, published, or exhibited without obtaining the legally required permission from the copyright owner.
 In many instances, the Division of Rare and Manuscript Collections is owner of the physical object only.
 For additional information, refer to the Guidelines for Using Text, Images, Audio, and Video from Cornell University Library Collections.

 All high-resolution digital reproduction work is completed by the Cornell University Library’s Digital Consulting and Production Services.
-For information about equipment used, please refer to the web site of the DCAPS digital imaging studio.

 Placing an order

 - All orders are processed in the order they are received.

 - Approximate turnaround periods vary based on material format and demand, but plan on three to four weeks.

 - We are unable to provide technical or graphic editing assistance once you have the files.